stefan-rogin/store/README.md

 ### Error handling and logging

 Errors handling is centralized in a `GlobalExceptionHandler` class that extends Spring's `ResponseEntityExceptionHandler`, as it provides functionality specialized for web services.
 Method `handleExceptionInternal` is overriden to log encountered errors.
 A catch-all Exception handler is implemented as a last resort interceptor for any unhandled runtime exceptions, that will log, then generate a `ProblemDetail` response, but without passing any sensitive information.

+Actions changing the DB are traced in a separate `audit.log` file, logging method called, user and arguments.

+### Other remarks
+- For supporting assignable IDs for products, UUID was preferred for this entity's identifier.
+- Utf-8 is configured as charset encoding through application.properties.
+- The service only accepts application/json requests (except login/logout and /)
-For a more in-depth view, the code contains comments and briefs on classes.
+- For a deeper dive, there are comments and class briefs in the code.

 ## Examples